catseye/ALPACA/README.markdown

 ALPACA were far from arbitrary (limited to two dimensions and the Moore neighbourhood), a new backronym was sought.

-The currrent version of the ALPACA language is 1.0.
-It has, unlike previous versions, a relatively formal specification, including many examples which serve as test cases.
-Version 1.0 adds several new features to the language, such as user-defined neighbourhoods and allowing a pre-defined CA configuration to be included with the CA description.
+Version 1.0 of ALPACA introduced a relatively formal specification, including many examples which serve as test cases, as well as an entirely new reference implementation, rewritten from scratch in Python.
+It also added several new features to the language, such as user-defined neighbourhoods and allowing a pre-defined CA configuration to be included with the CA description.
 (This last enhancement makes ALPACA CA-complete, which is almost the same as Turing-complete except that there is no way to define, in ALPACA, what it means for a cellular automaton to halt.)

-ALPACA 1.0 has an entirely new reference implementation, rewritten from scratch in Python.
+The currrent version of the ALPACA language is 1.1, which clarifies a few points of the specification, adds a few (non-normative) features to the reference implementation, and introduces ALPACA Stylesheets 1.0, a system for specifying an appearance for cellular automata.

 Reference Implementation
 ------------------------